pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Project Overview

-For this project you will be continuing to use your `cicd` repo made in project 4.
+This project requires completion of [Project 4](../Project4/) in order to have a DockerHub repository with an image for an Angular application, establish GitHub Action workflows and be familiar with basic `docker` commands.
+If you did not accomplish Project 4 you should meet with the instructor at your earliest availability.

 The documentation bullet points are written linearly.
-As long as the information can be found, I am okay with you organizing it nicely.
+As long as the information can be found, I am okay with you organizing it to your logical preferences.

-This project is reliant on the completion of Project 4.
-If you did not perform all taskings in Project 4, you should meet with the instructor asap.

 ## Parts & Milestones